SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson_Redbee_EPG.md

 ### 3.13 Configuration

-This page is used in order to reset parts of the driver.
+This page is used in order to reset parts of the connector.
 It is also used to configure the logging of additional information messages for debugging purposes.

 The **Reload All EPG Files** button will clear all tables except for the **Service Information Table** and clear the timeline.
 The data will be rebuilt immediately using the files that are available on the server, but **this can take a while**.
 This button must be used with caution.